-Starting in about 2008, Niles Library staff would spend a big part of their day helping job-seekers find career websites, upload their resumes and navigate online applications.
+Starting in about 2008,staff would spend a big part of their day helping job-seekers find career websites, upload their resumes and navigate online applications.

 About six months ago, though, it stopped, said Judy McNulty, who heads the library's reference department.

 "We used to have people coming in and saying, 'I lost my job today,' and asking for help.
 We're not seeing that now," she said.